This week, we will be exploring the general architecture of X.509 to get a better idea of how it provides security for its users.

 Often times, the certificate used by an end service to provide authentication will not be directly signed by a Certificate in the other peer's trust store.
 In this case, there will be at least one additional certificate between the certificate used at an application level and the trusted certificate.

-This intermediate certificate should be included with the end certificate for distribution to the client as it's a vital link in establishing the validity of the end certificate.
+This intermediate certificate should be exported with the end certificate for distribution to the client as it's a vital link in establishing the validity of the end certificate.
 This collection of linked certificates is known as a Certificate Chain.

 Root, Branch & Leaf Certificates